International Water Management Institute

 International Water Management Institute is located in Alexandria, VA.
 The organization was established in 1986.
 This organization is an independent organization and not affiliated with a larger national or regional group of organizations.
 International Water Management Institute is a 501(c)(3) and as such, is described as a "Charitable or Religous organization or a private foundation" by the IRS.

-For the year ending 12/2021, International Water Management Institute generated $32.0m in total revenue.
-The organization has seen a slow decline revenue.
-Over the past 7 years, revenues have fallen by an average of (2.8%) each year.
-All expenses for the organization totaled $31.8m during the year ending 12/2021.
-As we would expect to see with falling revenues, expenses have declined by (4.4%) per year over the past 7 years.
+For the year ending 12/2023, International Water Management Institute generated $40.9m in total revenue.
+This represents relatively stable growth, over the past 9 years the organization has increased revenue by an average of 0.5% each year.
+All expenses for the organization totaled $40.7m during the year ending 12/2023.
 You can explore the organizations financials more deeply in the financial statements section below.

 Mission & Program ActivityExcerpts From the 990 Filing